Jagdgeschwader 26: Channel Front

 The bulk of JG 26 remained on the Channel coast under the command of Luftflotte 3, where it operated uninterrupted for the next four years following the Battle of Britain.
 RAF Fighter Command and its new commanding officers Shoto Douglas and Trafford Leigh-Mallory wished to take the offensive into France and Belgium in 1941.
 Termed the "lean towards France", Leigh-Mallory, No. 11 Group RAF, began the Circus offensive in January 1941.
-The German-led invasion of the Soviet Union, Operation Barbarossa, in June 1941, provided a greater strategic rational for applying pressure to the Luftwaffe in Western Europe.
+The German-led invasion of the Soviet Union, Operation Barbarossa, in June 1941, provided a greater strategic rationale for applying pressure to the Luftwaffe in Western Europe.
 On 9 January 1941, Circus Number 1 was flown by 60 fighters over northern France.
 The Germans ignored them, using the same tactics as Keith Park in the Battle of Britain.
 RAF Bomber Command was shortly employed as bait to bring the Luftwaffe to battle.
 There were few high-value strategic targets in France and Belgium within range of escorting Spitfires.
 A follow-up Circus with small bomber formations and strong fighter escort began on 10 January as the policy's second element began.
 These were followed by "Rodeo" [massed fighter sweeps] and "Ramrod" operations [standard fighter-escort for bombers].
 Mallory was revisiting Hugh Trenchard's World War I policy.

 From 1941 through to 1942, JG 26 were fully occupied with defending German military targets in northern France and Belgium from RAF incursions.
 JG 26 defended airspace east of the Seine to the Dutch border, while JG 2 covered west of the demarcation line.
 JG 26 formally came under the command of Theo Osterkamp's Jagdfliegerführer 2.
 At the beginning of 1941 Galland had three experienced and successful Gruppenkommandeur under his command; Walter Adolph, Rolf Pingel and Schöpfel.
 Müncheberg and the recently arrived Josef Priller would be appointed to senior commands during the year after the loss of Pingel and Adolph in action and Galland to the high command.
 1941 proved to be a successful period for JG 26 tactically.
-Galland and his gruppen could chose which RAF formations to engage, and when and how to engage them.
+Galland and his gruppen could choose which RAF formations to engage, and when and how to engage them.
 In essence, the German and British units were fighting a reverse Battle of Britain.
 At the beginning of the year, JG 26 began converting to the Bf 109 F-2.
 The fighter was aerodynamically cleaner than the E variant, and could out perform the previous version considerably.
 The type was similar looking to the Spitfire V, entering service simultaneously and the two were comparable.
 The cannons were deleted from the wing; one cannon remained firing through the propeller hub, and two heavy machine guns remained fixed above the engine to fire through the propeller.
 I. and III.
 Gruppe began conversion at Dortmund and Bonn.
 Consequently, only III./JG 26 were equipped with the F by 28 June 1941—39 machines reported.
 By 27 September, I. Gruppe had the F-4 while II.
 Gruppe equipped with the Focke-Wulf Fw 190.